 All of the employment agreements with our executive officers are for an indefinite term.
-Under the employment agreements, we may terminate an executive officer's employment at any time for cause without notice and for any other reason by giving written notice of termination to the executive officer.
-An executive officer may terminate his employment at any time by giving 30- or 60- days' notice of termination to us.
-If we terminate an executive officer's employment for any reason other than cause, or the executive officer terminates his employment for good reason, the executive officer is entitled to continue to receive his salary for a period of six or twelve months following the termination of his employment provided that he continues to comply with his confidentiality, inventions and non-competition obligations described below.
+Under the employment agreements, we may terminate the employment of an executive officer at any time by giving written notice of termination to the executive officer.
+An executive officer may terminate his employment at any time by giving 30 days' written notice of termination to us.